Your Gateway to a Radiology Tech Career

 Students will be required to rotate a total of 6 Saturday rotations beginning in their second year.
-They will receive 6 clinical experiences on afternoons and 3 clinical experiences on midnights.
+They will receive 6 clinical experiences on afternoons.
 Students will be given a compensatory day off as to not exceed 40 hours a week.

-Mercy Medical Center School of Radiology is now affiliated with the University of Akron.
+Cleveland Clinic Mercy Hospital School of Radiology is now affiliated with Kent State University.

 Selection of students to the program shall be based on the applicant’s ability, preparation, attitude, interest and personal qualities indicating potential to successfully meet the terminal goals of the program.

 Cleveland Clinic Mercy Hospital’s School of Radiology is accredited by the Joint Review Committee of Education in Radiologic Technology and currently holds an eight year accreditation; the longest accreditation period granted to radiologic technology programs.
 The address is: